Anna, Thailand & Cambodia Specialist

 I grew up next door to a fascinating Malaysian lady who would spend whole afternoons showing me photo albums from her travels.
 These pictures of Asian landscapes and the stories she told are what first inspired me to travel.

 Upon completing a degree in art and art history, I took a trip around the world.
 A job fundraising in Australia sparked an interest in charity work, and I soon found myself in Thailand working for a post-tsunami NGO in Khao Lak.
 I fell in love with the country, its people, and especially, its food, and a two-year stint turned into 12 years living in the ‘Land of Smiles’.

 I now visit Southeast Asia regularly and love finding new countries and cultures to learn from.
 A recent trip to Cambodia has ignited an interest in the wonderfully warm Khmer people and their history.

-Start planning your trip to Southeast Asia with Anna by calling
+Start planning your trip to Southeast Asia with Anna

 Q&A with Anna

 What's the best local dish you've tasted?

 Phad graprao gai, stir-fried chicken with basil, was the local staple when I lived in Thailand and it’s the one thing I really miss.
 It’s minced chicken stir fried with soy sauce, lots of garlic, chilli and Thai basil, served on top of rice and usually with a fried egg.
 I try to recreate as much Thai food as possible at home, but it’s difficult to find Thai basil here.
 Whenever I do find it, I am immediately transported back to my go-to local restaurant in Khao Lak with its plastic chairs, vinyl table cloth and smiley old lady commanding a wok.

 What's the one thing you always pack?